-Successful sales of Furoscix and any other product candidates that receive regulatory approval depend on the availability of adequate coverage and reimbursement from third-party payers.
+Successful sales of FUROSCIX and any other product candidates that receive regulatory approval depend on the availability of adequate coverage and reimbursement from third-party payers, including governmental healthcare programs, such as Medicare and Medicaid, commercial payers, and health maintenance organizations.
 Patients who are prescribed medications for the treatment of their conditions generally rely on third-party payers to reimburse all or part of the costs associated with their prescription drugs.
 Adequate coverage and reimbursement from governmental healthcare programs, such as Medicare and Medicaid, and commercial payers is critical to new product acceptance.
 Coverage decisions may depend upon clinical and economic standards that disfavor new products when more established or lower cost therapeutic alternatives are already available or subsequently become available.
-Assuming we obtain coverage for a given product, the resulting reimbursement payment rates might not be adequate or may require co-payments that patients find unacceptably high.
+Even if we obtain coverage for a given product, the resulting reimbursement payment rates might not be adequate enough to achieve or sustain profitability or may require co- payments that patients find unacceptably high.
+Additionally, third-party payers may not cover, or provide adequate reimbursement for, long-term follow-up evaluations required following the use of product candidates.
 Patients are unlikely to use our products unless coverage is provided and reimbursement is adequate to cover a significant portion of the cost of our products.

-In addition, the market for Furoscix and any other product candidates that we attempt to commercialize will depend significantly on access to third-party payers' drug formularies, or lists of medications for which third-party payers provide coverage and reimbursement.
+In addition, the market for FUROSCIX and any other product candidates that we attempt to commercialize will depend significantly on access to third-party payers' drug formularies, or lists of medications for which third-party payers provide coverage and reimbursement.
 The industry competition to be included in such formularies often leads to downward pricing pressures on pharmaceutical companies.
 Also, third-party payers may refuse to include a particular branded drug in their formularies or otherwise restrict patient access through formulary controls or otherwise to a branded drug when a less costly generic equivalent or other alternative is available.

 Third-party payers, whether foreign or domestic, or governmental or commercial, are developing increasingly sophisticated methods of controlling healthcare costs.
 In addition, in the United States, no uniform policy requirement for coverage and reimbursement for products exists among third-party payers.
 Therefore, coverage and reimbursement for products can differ significantly from payer to payer.
-As a result, the coverage determination process is often a time-consuming and costly process that will require us to provide scientific and clinical support for the use of our products to each payer separately, with no assurance that coverage and adequate reimbursement will be applied consistently or obtained in the first instance.
+As a result, the coverage determination process is often a time-consuming and costly process that will require us to provide scientific, clinical, and cost effectiveness data for the use of our products to each payer separately, with no assurance that coverage and adequate reimbursement will be applied consistently or obtained in the first instance.